 Whether you’re a customer-facing operation where new faces are constantly coming and going or just working with an internal team, mask-wearing is an essential part of office safety.
 Masks significantly reduce your risk of catching COVID-19 and are even better at preventing transmission if you’re unknowingly infected.
 It’s no wonder the Center for Disease Control and Prevention recommends that office workers mask up whenever social distancing rules aren’t possible.

-What kinds of masking policies your team puts in place should be based on the size of your space, as well as state and local social distancing measures.
+What kinds of masking policies your team puts in place should be based on the size of your shared space, as well as state and local social distancing measures.
 A common approach is to allow employees to work maskless at their desk (as long desks can be easily spread out) but require them to wear masks when moving around the office.

 One of the easiest ways to ensure both employees and visitors stay safe without slowing down productivity is by keeping a stockpile of fresh masks at the ready.
 Want to combine employee safety, environmental smarts and marketing synergy?
 Replace those standard blue surgical masks with ones made from sustainable cotton paper that feature your brand’s logo and color scheme.

 Even if group meetings and easy collaboration are some of your key motivators for returning to the office, it’s important to keep employees spread out when they’re working solo.
 Experts say open office designs and features like long desks with multiple workers at them will probably be a thing of the past.
 Instead, prioritize workstations that are at least six feet apart and have a physical barrier.
 If workstations can’t be moved a safe distance apart, then try placing Flyers on the desks that are off-limits.

-In addition to carefully placing desks and office furniture, you and your team should examine ways to promote physical distancing in hallways, breakrooms and other public spots.
+In addition to carefully placing desks and office furniture, you and your team should examine ways to promote physical distancing in hallways, the break room and other shared space.
 One of the easiest ways to maintain the ever-important six feet of space is by making walkways, exits and entrances each one-way.
 Try using colourful Floor Decals (available with an business plan) and Posters that keep foot traffic moving one way.